Engineering Permits

 • advance notice construction signage must be indicated on the diagram as well as other traffic control devices, such as cones or barricades used to cordon off these areas of work.

-A Certificate of Liability insurance with 5 million liability and the District of Saanich named as Additional Insured is required.
+• Certificate of Insurance form with minimum $5,000,000 commercial general liability insurance and the District of Saanich to be named as additional insured is required

 back to top